Scaling and local limits of Baxter permutations and bipolar orientations through coalescent-walk processes: Introduction and main results

 \textbf{\cref{sec:general}.} This section contains comments on possible generalizations.

 \textbf{\cref{sect:simulations}.} In this final section we explain how the simulations for Baxter permutations presented in the first page of this paper are obtained.

 \paragraph*{Acknowledgments} Thanks to Mathilde Bouvel, Valentin Féray and Grégory Miermont for their dedicated supervision and enlightening discussions.
-Thanks to Nicolas Bonichon, Emmanuel Jacob, Jason Miller, Kilian Raschel, Olivier Raimond and Vitali Wachtel for enriching discussions and pointers.
+Thanks to Nicolas Bonichon, Nina Holden, Emmanuel Jacob, Jason Miller, Kilian Raschel, Xin Sun, Olivier Raimond and Vitali Wachtel for enriching discussions and pointers.
+We finally thank the anonymous referees for all their precious and useful comments as well as Emmanuel Kammerer for some remarks.